About Us

 Old Friends – CAPE filmed and produced an award-winning documentary showcasing the stories of rescued senior animals as they live out their golden years with their human companions.

-Viva Los Perros – CAPE filmed and produced a second documentary film about the inspiring rescue stories of dogs in Mexico City, MX.
+Viva Los Perros – CAPE filmed and produced a second documentary film about the inspiring rescue stories of dogs in Mexico City by CAPE’s rescue partner, Compassion Without Borders.

 Sanctuary – Established the CAPE Animal Sanctuary in Grass Valley, California, offering a permanent, loving home to animals with special needs.

-Animal Film Festival – 2013-2018 CAPE hosted the Animal Film Festival, bringing together filmmakers and animal lovers to celebrate inspiring and educational films about animal issues.
+Animal Film Festival – 2013-2018 CAPE created the Animal Film Festival, bringing together filmmakers and animal lovers to celebrate inspiring and educational films about animal issues.

 Muttopia – CAPE partnered with Compassion Without Borders to create Muttopia, a shelter dedicated to rescuing and caring for dogs in Santa Rosa, CA.